apolloconfig/apollo/docs/en/deployment/third-party-tool-rainbond.md

 # Prerequisite

 - Deployed Rainbond cloud native application management platform.
-The [Quick Start](https://www.rainbond.com/docs/quick-start/quick-install/?channel=apollo) can be used to run in a PC within a container.
+For example: The [Quick Start](https://www.rainbond.com/docs/quick-start/quick-install/?channel=apollo) can be used to run in a PC within a container.

 - Internet connection.